openx/mobile-android-sdk-doc/android-sdk-info/rn-android-sdk-main.md

 * Different initialization of video ad classes: Provide **domain** and **ad unit ID** values instead of **vastURL**.
 * Improved UI/UX for interstitial ads.
 * Updates and improved support for the OMSDK library.
-* Improvements and fixes for MRAID behaviour.
+* Improvements and fixes for MRAID behavior.
 * Corrections for pre-caching of video ads.
 * Availability of Ad Mob adapter.